Obermair/milo/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Visual Studio.
+3. Create and change API Keys for Open AI API and Google Text-to-Speech API
-3. Build the solution.
+4. Build the solution.
-4. Run the application.
+5. Run the application.

 ## Usage